SEKOIA-IO/documentation/docs/integrations/windows.md

 </Route>
 ```

-> In the above configuration make sure to replace `RSYSLOG_HOST` variable by your rsyslog server IP.
+> In the above configuration make sure to replace `RSYSLOG_HOST` variable by your Rsyslog server IP.

-Restart the NXLog service through the Services tool as Administrator or use powershell command line: `Restart-Service nxlog`
+Restart the NXLog service through the Services tool as Administrator or use Powershell command line: `Restart-Service nxlog`

 ### 2. Windows Event Forwarder to Windows Event Collector to Rsyslog
 Most of the following commands are to be run as Administrator in a Powershell interpretor.